jlongyam/jlongyam.github.io/lib/dhtmlxSuite-8.1.2/docs/message/configuration.md

----
-sidebar_label: Configuration
-title: JavaScript Message - Configuration
-description: You can explore the configuration of Message in the documentation of the DHTMLX JavaScript UI library.
-Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Suite.
----

 # Configuration

 In this article you will find the detailed list of properties that you can use inside the constructors of message boxes and tooltip to adjust their configuration.